Oscar Hartzell: Sir Francis Drake estate scam

 After the Wall Street crash of 1929 and during the Great Depression, Hartzell's followers seemed to become even more desperate and continued to send him money.

 On October 11, 1930, John Maynard Keynes, arguing in an article for deficit spending to alleviate the Depression, mentioned that Queen Elizabeth I had invested Drake's loot—which Drake had given to The Crown—for the benefit of the United Kingdom.
 Hartzell seized this as a proof of his claims and his agents in the United States spread copies of the article to his followers.

 Eventually United States Postal Service inspector John Sparks, with help from the British police, seized some of Hartzell's agents and forced them to reveal the scam.
 At the same time, Scotland Yard arrested some of his British associates.
 Britain deported him to the US and he was sent to Iowa for trial in 1933.
 By this time, according to U.S. officials, he had collected $80,000 from the scam.

 Hartzell was tried in Sioux City, Iowa, in 1933.
 His followers sent him a total of $68,000 for his defence.
+The federal prosecutor called University of Michigan Professor Arthur Lyon Cross to testify as an expert witness that Drake had no heirs and his wealth reverted to the Crown.
+A federal jury convicted Hartzell, in part, because Cross was able to definitively convince them that Hartzell’s claim of being an heir to wealth was an impossibility..
 He was convicted of fraud in November 1934, sentenced to ten years in prison, and fined $2,000.
 By that time, he had run his scam for over 15 years.
 After losing an appeal in 1935, he was sent to Federal Correctional Institution, Leavenworth in Kansas.
 Even after his sentencing, some of his agents collected more donations—$500,000 for the next year.

 In total, Hartzell swindled at least $2M from 70,000 to 80,000 people.

 Hartzell was eventually judged to be insane, being diagnosed with paranoid schizophrenia.
 He was transferred to Medical Center for Federal Prisoners, a male federal prison in Springfield, Missouri.